2023 French Open women's singles draw, scores - Tennis

 She retired from her last pre-French Open match with a right thigh injury and said it wasn’t serious.
 Before that, she lost the final of another clay-court tournament to Australian Open champion Aryna Sabalenka of Belarus.

-Sabalenka, the No. 2 seed, and Elena Rybakina of Kazakhstan, the No. 4 seed and Wimbledon champion, are the top challengers in Paris.
+Sabalenka, the No. 2 seed, is her top remaining challenger in Paris.

 No. 6 Coco Gauff, runner-up to Swiatek last year, is the best hope to become the first American to win a Grand Slam singles title since Sofia Kenin at the 2020 Australian Open.
 The 11-major drought is the longest for U.S. women since Seles won the 1996 Australian Open.